Fernanda Labraña

 Fernanda Labraña (born 13 March 1999) is a Chilean tennis player.

-Labraña has a career-high singles ranking by the Women's Tennis Association (WTA) of 704, achieved on 3 October 2022.
-She also has a career-high doubles ranking by the WTA of 412, achieved on 3 October 2022.
-Up to date, she has won six doubles titles in tournaments of the ITF Women's Circuit.
+Labraña has a career-high singles ranking by the Women's Tennis Association (WTA) of 493, achieved on 18 August 2025.
+She also has a career-high doubles ranking by the WTA of 368, achieved on 5 May 2025.
+Up to date, she has won 14 doubles titles on the ITF Women's World Tennis Tour.

-Labraña competes for Chile in the Billie Jean King Cup, where she has accumulated a win/loss record of 1–0.
+Labraña competes for Chile in the Billie Jean King Cup.
+She has accumulated a win/loss record of 5–7 (as of August 2024).

 She attended college at the University of Texas at Austin.